 Registering with FEMA is simple.
-You can apply online at DisasterAssistance.gov or with a mobile device by downloading the FEMA app or by visiting m.fema.gov.
+You can apply online at DisasterAssistance.gov or with a smartphone or tablet by downloading the FEMA app or by visiting m.fema.gov.
 You can also register over the phone by calling FEMA’s helpline, 800-621-FEMA (3362).
 Survivors who are deaf or hard of hearing and use a TTY can call 800-462-7585.
 The toll-free telephone numbers operate from 7 a.m. to 10 p.m. (local time) seven days a week until further notice.

 Clarification on some common misunderstandings:

 - MYTH: FEMA assistance could affect my Social Security benefits, taxes, food stamps or Medicaid.

 FACT: FEMA assistance does not affect benefits from other federal programs and is not considered taxable income.

 - MYTH: I have insurance.
 I don’t need to apply for federal disaster assistance.